OpenHistoricalDataMap/MapnikTileServer/docs/commands/prerender.rst

 prerender
 =========

-This will be prerendering all Tile to the selected zoom level.
+This will be prerendering all tile to the selected zoom level.
 To use the prerendering command use::

     $ docker-compose -f local.yml run --rm django python manage.py prerender [ZOOM_LEVEL]